yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_3/policy.md

 **Process:**

 1. For creation: validate that candidate and position exist and are valid using `find_recruitment_entities` and `find_job_entities` respectively.
-Also, validate that the assigned recruiter exists and has a "recruiter" role using `find_user_entities`
+Also, validate that the assigned recruiter exists and has a "recruiter" role using `find_user_employee_entities`
 2. For updates: validate that application exists using `find_recruitment_entities`
 3. Create or update the job application with the information provided using `process_job_application`
 4. Create an audit entry for application operation using `process_audit_logs`